callmecavs/handmade/README.md

 * **Simple.** A task is just a function that returns a Promise.
 * **Custom.** Write your own tasks.
 * **Easy.** Use tasks contributed by the community.
+* **Accessible.** Tasks are just functions.
+No complex plugin architecture or file system.
 * **Funky.** Functions to the core.
 Functional in nature.

 ## Getting Started